 Most people in Indonesia don’t eat dogs.
-In some areas, including Menado and Flores, dog meat is considered a traditional type of food, and is most popular amongst Batak and Catholic populations.
-Its consumption is often linked to certain festivities including Thanksgiving, and family celebrations such as weddings and baptisms.
+In some areas, including Manado and Medan, dog meat is considered a traditional type of food, and is most popular amongst Batak and Christian populations.
+Its consumption is often linked to certain festivities including Thanksgiving, Christmas, and family celebrations such as weddings and baptisms.

-As in many other parts of Asia, dog meat is also consumed in the mistaken belief that it has health properties, such as curing skin problems or dengue fever, as a general boost for the immune system, or to improve male stamina.
-Contrary to common misconception, dog meat is not eaten because it is a cheap protein source, and in fact it is no more or less expensive than other meats.
+As in many other parts of Asia, dog meat is also consumed in the mistaken belief that it has health properties, such as curing asthma or dengue fever, as a general boost for the immune system or to improve male stamina.
+Contrary to common misconception, dog meat is not eaten because it is a cheap protein source, and, in fact, it is no more or less expensive than other meats.

 Call for a ban

-There are no regulations in Indonesian law specifically related to the capture of, trade in, slaughtering of or consumption of dogs.
-However, there are a number of already-existing regulations and laws regarding consumer safety, violence in public, transportation of livestock, animal abuse and theft of animals, as well as farm animal welfare and animal quarantine, that if properly and strictly applied could dramatically curtail if not stop the dog meat trade as we know it.
+There are no regulations in Indonesian law explicitly prohibiting the trade in and slaughtering of dogs for human consumption.
+However, there are a number of existing regulations and laws regarding consumer safety, violence in public, transportation of livestock, animal abuse and theft of animals, as well as animal husbandry and animal quarantine, that, if properly and strictly applied, could dramatically curtail if not stop the dog meat trade as we know it.

-Therefore, as part of the Dog Meat-Free Indonesia coalition, we are campaigning for an outright ban on the dog meat trade.
+Through the Dog Meat Free Indonesia coalition, we are campaigning for an outright ban on the dog meat trade.
 Add your voice by taking action now.